LordEvron/lordevron.github.io/_posts/2020-05-20-variables-in-bash.md

 >Hello_world
 ```

-</div>So we create a txt file with “hello\_word” as text.
-Then we create a var name called COMMAND that hold a cat command and a $MYFILE.
-Because we are using single quotes, this is not resolved from bash, keeping it as $MYFILE.
-We then define this MYFILE as the text that we created in the beginning.

-Look what happen when we try to launch $COMMAND… This will resolve to “cat $MYFILE” and there is no file called $MYFILE, thus raising an error.
-But when we use EVAL, the content of the COMMAND get reevaluated and $MYFILE var get substituted and the cat command succeed!.
-This can be useful if you have Variable names inside other variable names.
-However notice that the use of “eval” is not recommended because can easily lead to errors, however is a nice to know tool anyway and could be useful sometimes.
+We create a text file "hello.txt" containing "Hello_world". `COMMAND` stores the string "cat $MYFILE".
+Because of the single quotes, `$MYFILE` is not immediately resolved.
+We then define `MYFILE` as "hello.txt".

+When we try to execute `$COMMAND`, it resolves to `cat $MYFILE`, which results in an error because there's no file named literally
+`$MYFILE`.
+However, `eval $COMMAND` re-evaluates the content of `COMMAND`.
+This time, `$MYFILE` is substituted with "hello.txt,"
+and the cat command successfully prints "Hello_world".
+This is useful when you have variable names stored within other variables.
+However, be aware that "eval" can be risky if not used carefully, as it can lead to unexpected behavior (also never use it with untrusted sources).
+It's a powerful tool, but use it with caution.

 We can And that is it for now… Happy Bash Coding…